coinbase/build-onchain-apps/template/contracts/README.md

 That wallet address needs to be imported as an environment parameter in the contracts project.
 This is needed because the signer is set during contract deployment: `SIGNATURE_MINT_SIGNER="0xAddress`

-#### WhitelistNFT
+#### AllowlistNFT

-Contract that allows a user to mint a ERC721A either from a whitelist or from a public mint.
+Contract that allows a user to mint a ERC721A either from a allowlist or from a public mint.
 This is useful for mints where you want to allow specified users to have early access and (optionally) a lower mint price.
-After your defined whitelist window ends, the public mint will begin immediately.
+After your defined allowlist window ends, the public mint will begin immediately.
 This contract uses [ERC721A](https://github.com/chiru-labs/ERC721A) as base to allow for more efficient minting of multiple NFTs in a single transaction.

-It also makes use of the following utility libraries for whitelist proof verification:
+It also makes use of the following utility libraries for allowlist proof verification:
 1. [solady MerkleProofLib](https://github.com/Vectorized/solady/blob/main/src/utils/MerkleProofLib.sol): To verify proofs when minting.
 2. [murky](https://github.com/dmfxyz/murky): To easily generate merkle roots and proofs in unit tests.

 Deploy Instructions:
-A deploy script `WhitelistNFT.s.sol` is provided.
+A deploy script `AllowlistNFT.s.sol` is provided.
 Please be sure to update all of the constructor arguments before deploying:

 1. `name`: The name of your NFT collection.
 2. `ticker`: The ticker of your NFT collection.
-3. `whitelistRoot`: The whitelist root generated for your whitelisted addresses.
-For information on generating merkle roots for whitelists, you can read about this in-depth guide [here](https://medium.com/@ItsCuzzo/using-merkle-trees-for-nft-whitelists-523b58ada3f9)
+3. `allowlistRoot`: The allowlist root generated for your allowlisted addresses.
+For information on generating merkle roots for allowlists, you can read about this in-depth guide [here](https://medium.com/@ItsCuzzo/using-merkle-trees-for-nft-allowlists-523b58ada3f9)
 4. `maxSupply`: The maximum number of NFTs in your collection.
 5. `price`: The price of a public mint.
-6. `whitelistPrice`: The price of a whitelist mint.
+6. `allowlistPrice`: The price of a allowlist mint.
-7. `whitelistOpen`: The timestamp in which whitelist mint begins.
+7. `allowlistOpen`: The timestamp in which allowlist mint begins.
-8. `whitelistClose`: The timestamp in which whitelist mint ends.
-Note: Public mint will begin immediately after `whitelistClose`.
+8. `allowlistClose`: The timestamp in which allowlist mint ends.
+Note: Public mint will begin immediately after `allowlistClose`.
-9. `maxPublicMint`: The maximum number of NFTs a whitelisted address can whitelist mint.
+9. `maxPublicMint`: The maximum number of NFTs a allowlisted address can allowlist mint.
 10. `maxPublicMint`: The maximum number of NFTs an address can public mint.
 11. `uri`: The base URI of your NFT.
 This is your IPFS hash.